App version: 0.1.0

 • Decreasing your credit utilization ratio: The credit bureaus like to see a credit utilization ratio below 30%.
 To determine your credit utilization ratio, add up all of your credit card debt and add up all of your credit card limits.
 Next, divide your debt by your limit to get your credit utilization ratio.

-• Decreasing debt-to-income (DTI): Your debt-to-income ratio is the percentage of your income you spend each month on your monthly debts, including mortgage, car loan, student loan, credit cards, and child support.
+• Decreasing debt-to-income (DTI): Your debt-to-income ratio is the percentage of your income you spend on your monthly debts, including mortgage, car loan, student loan, credit cards, and child support.
 To calculate DTI, add up all of your monthly debt payments and divide that number by your monthly pre-tax income.
-The highest DTI lenders typically like to work with is usually around 43%.
-However, some banks may accept a higher DTI if you have a strong income.
+The highest DTI that lenders typically like to work with is usually around 36%.
+However, some banks may accept a higher DTI if you have a high income.

 The Takeaway

-A loan’s interest rate is the cost of taking out the loan, but it is not the total cost.
+A loan’s interest rate is the cost of taking out the loan, but it’s not the total cost.
 The interest rate doesn’t include any fees, such as an origination fee.
 To understand the true cost of a personal loan, you’ll want to look at its APR, which reflects both the interest rate plus any fees.
-Lenders are legally required to post a loan’s APR in addition to the interest rate when disclosing any details about a loan.
+Lenders are legally required to post a loan’s APR in addition to the interest rate when disclosing any details about it.
 With this information in hand, borrowers should never be blindsided by the costs of any loan.
-If you’re curious about what type of personal loan APRs you might qualify for, Lantern by SoFi can help.
-With our easy online lending tool, you can compare personal loan offers from multiple lenders.

 Frequently Asked Questions